Titanic Museum Belfast, Northern Ireland

 Design of The Museum

-Titanic Belfast has been designed to tell a story not just of a sunken ship, but of a time when economy prospered and shipbuilding prevailed.
-Belfast Titanic Museum does not just commemorate the loss of life, but also the achievements of the former designers and shipbuilders of Belfast.
+Titanic Museum Belfast has been designed to tell a story not just of a sunken ship but of a time when the economy prospered and shipbuilding prevailed.
+Belfast Titanic Museum does not just commemorate the loss of life and the achievements of the former designers and shipbuilders of Belfast.

-The angular construction on the edge of the docks adds to the innovation of design.
-They appear sparkly giving a sense of glamour.
-An amazing textured effect glimmers in the external facade clad made with several thousand three-dimensional aluminium plates, of which two thousand are unique in size and shape.
+The angular construction on the edge of the docks adds to the innovation of the design.
+They appear sparkly, giving a sense of glamour.
+A unique textured effect glimmers in the external facade made with several thousand three-dimensional aluminium plates, of which two thousand are irregular in size and shape.

 Buildings Resemblance to the Titanic Ship

-At the same height as the Titanic ship, the four corners of the Titanic Belfast building represent the Titanic’s bow.
-Striking into the sky, insinuating an exciting experience of the famous ocean liner.
-The design can be seen from another perspective; it represents the iceberg to which the Titanic collided, a symbol of the control it had over the fate of all what was thought to have been invincible engineering.
-At the base of the Museum, there are pools of water glaring at the reflection of the Titanic Belfast exterior.
+At the same height as the Titanic ship, the four corners of the Titanic Museum Belfast building represent the Titanic’s bow.
+It was striking into the sky, insinuating an exciting experience of the famous ocean liner.
+The design can be seen from another perspective; it represents the iceberg to which the Titanic collided, a symbol of its control over the fate of all what was thought to have been invincible engineering.
+At the museum’s base are pools of water glaring at the reflection of the Titanic Belfast exterior.

 We created an architectural icon that captures the spirit of the shipyards, ships, water crystals, ice, and the White Star Line’s logo.
 Its architectural form cuts a skyline silhouette that has been inspired by the very ships that were built on this hallowed ground.

-Eric Kuhne, architect of Titanic Belfast Visitor Center
+Eric Kuhne, architect of Titanic Museum Belfast Visitor Center

 The Famous Slipways

-Right next to the Titanic Belfast Museum are the slipways, which witnessed the construction of the Olympic and Titanic ships and their first launch as well.
-There you will get to explore the actual plan of Titanic’s Promenade Deck.
-You can also enjoy sitting on the benches placed at the same place of the benches that used to be on board the deck of Titanic.
+The slipways are next to the Titanic Museum Belfast, which witnessed the construction of the Olympic and Titanic ships and their first launch.
+You’ll get to explore the actual plan of Titforic’s Promenade Deck there.
+You can also enjoy sitting on the benches placed in the same place as the benches that used to be on board the deck of the Titanic.

-The lamp posts lined represent the stanchions of Arrol Gantry, one of the world’s largest cranes.
-There are also lines lit by blue light, which make an amazing scene from above where, when lit, outline the star shape representing the White Star Line Logo.
+The lamp posts lined represent the stanchions of Arrol Gantry, one of the world’s most giant cranes.
+There are also lines lit by blue light, which make a fantastic scene from above where, when lit, outlines the star shape representing the White Star Line Logo.

-Part of the spectacular design of the attraction site too is the plaza.
+The plaza is also part of the spectacular design of the attraction site.
 The plaza is covered with light tiles, which represent the sea, and dark ones, which represent the land.
 There’s also a series of wooden benches encircling the building clockwise into the shape of a Morse code sequence.
-They read “DE (this is) MGY MGY MGY (Titanic’s call sign) CQD CQD SOS SOS CQD”—the distress message that Titanic sent after colliding to the iceberg.
+They read “D.E. (this is) MGY MGY MGY (Titanic’s call sign) CQD CQD SOS SOS CQD”—the distress message that Titanic sent after colliding with the iceberg.

 Exhibition Galleries

-Titanic Belfast Museum offers a venue for an authentic cultural experience in Belfast.
-On the first 4 floors, visitors will find 9 interactive galleries.
+Titanic Museum Belfast offers a venue for an authentic cultural experience in Belfast.
+On the first four floors, visitors will find nine interactive galleries.
 They tell the Titanic story through interactive technology and design.
-They introduce all stages of the Titanic from being just some drawings and designs on paper until its one and only launch.
+They introduce all stages of the Titanic, from just some drawings and designs on paper to its launch.

 There are nine galleries and we have created in each of those galleries a narrative which flows chronologically.